Anthony Griffith (footballer): Return to Port Vale

 He returned to Port Vale on loan in March 2013 until the end of the 2012–13 season.
-After a slow start, he soon returned to top form and won plaudits and 'man of the match' awards for his performances.
+After a slow start, he soon returned to top form.
+He won plaudits and man of the match awards for his performances.
 He made ten appearances during his loan spell, helping the club to win promotion into League One with a third-place finish in League Two.
-He re-joined Port Vale on a permanent basis in July 2013, signing a one-year contract.
+He re-joined Port Vale permanently in July 2013, signing a one-year contract.
 He went on to build an impressive partnership in midfield with Chris Lines in the 2013–14 season; Griffith providing the tough-tackling and Lines providing the creative playmaking.
 Despite making 45 appearances across the season he was not offered a new contract in the summer.
 In summer 2014 Griffith had a trial with League Two club Mansfield Town.
 He later returned to Vale Park to train, with coach Mark Grew saying "The manager is always ready to help someone like Griff who has been such a good servant to the club."
 He was voted onto Port Vale's team of the 2010s by readers of The Sentinel, alongside Doug Loft, in February 2020.